deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 ## Performance That Speaks for Itself

+All benchmarks were completed on a 2023 Macbook Pro with a M3 Max CPU.

 ### Dynamic Graph

 The dynamic graph structure, when the graph is in an unfrozen state, is optimized for efficient mutation.